MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/kubernetes-concepts.md

 An Azure Kubernetes Service cluster has the following components on Azure Stack HCI:

-- *Management cluster* (also known as the AKS host) provides the the core orchestration mechanism and interface for deploying and managing one or more target clusters.
+- *Management cluster* (also known as the AKS host) provides the the core orchestration mechanism and interface for deploying and managing one or more workload clusters.
 - *Workload clusters* (also known as target clusters) are where containerized applications are deployed.

 ![Illustrates the technical architecture of Azure Kubernetes Service on Azure Stack HCI](.\media\concepts\architecture.png)